Rise Artists Studio: Rise Creatives

-Shows and Contents
+Shows and contents

-We Rise Together aired on Kapamilya Channel and Kapamilya Online Live under Yes Weekend! block from May 30, 2021 to January 30, 2022 replacing Lucky Tulong on Sunday afternoon block and from February 5, 2022 to April 2, 2022 replacing Uncoupling on Saturday afternoon block.
-It was replaced by Rated Korina in its timeslot.
+We Rise Together aired on Kapamilya Channel and Kapamilya Online Live under Yes Weekend! line up from May 30, 2021 to January 30, 2022, replacing Lucky ng Tulong and was replaced by Sunday Kapamilya Blockbusters.
+The show moved to Saturday from February 5 to April 2, 2022, replacing Uncoupling.

 Boys After Dark is a video podcast featuring men of Rise Artist and RiseiHub, Markus Paterson, Anthony Jennings, Aljon Mendoza, Gello Marquez and Jae Miranda as they tackle about lifestyle, relationships and other locker room conversations in a no-holds-barred way.

 Plate Twists is a cooking show featuring Rise ladies Gillian Vicencio and Bianca de Vera as they create easy-to-cook and budget-friendly meals for family, friends or self for different moods or occasions, while they also discuss topics about relationships, emotions and everything in between.

 Rise with You is a two-part episode variety show with sing and dance performances, acting and games featuring Rise Artist Studio and Rise iHub talents, with the participation of some Kapamilya artists as guests.
-It premiered in iWant TFC on January 25, 2023, and was shown in Kapamilya Channel, Kapamilya Online Live and A2Z on.
-February 25-26, 2023.
+It premiered in iWant TFC on January 25, 2023, and was shown in Kapamilya Channel, Kapamilya Online Live and A2Z on February 25–26, 2023.

+Rise and Go is a three-episode adventure show joined by Aljon Mendoza, Bianca De Vera, Gello Marquez, Jae Miranda, Kaori Oinuma and Karina Bautista.
+The group went for a boat ride and day camping at Lake Mapanuepe in Zambales.
+They also visited different restaurants and theme parks, such as Zoocobia and Aqua Planet Waterpark in Pampanga.